tonypottera24/zkAuction/README.md

 > Po-Chu Hsu and Atsuko Miyaji. ``Blockchain based M+1st-Price Auction with Exponential Bid Upper Bound''.
 In IEEE Access, pages 1–17, 2023

-The conference version of this protocol can be found in the `SciSec2022` branch.
+The conference version can be found in the `SciSec2022` branch.
 Please read the following [conference paper](https://link.springer.com/chapter/10.1007/978-3-031-17551-0_8) for more details.

 > Po-Chu Hsu and Atsuko Miyaji. ``Scalable M+1st-Price Auction with Infinite Bidding Price''.
 In International Conference on Science of Cyber Security (SciSec’22), LNCS 13580, Springer-Verlag, pages 121–136, 2022